WhynotChen0105/Experiment-1/README.md

 ![Alt text](src/image-17.png)

-Input the command following to create a virtual environment with python 3.7 (don't use the VPN):
+Input the command following to create a virtual environment named "experiment1" with python 3.7 (don't use the VPN):

 ```shell
 conda create -n experiment1 python=3.7 -y